 To explore further, we added a number of macroeconomic variables related to tertiary education and research activities.
 We queried gross tertiary education enrollment ratio, the expenditure on tertiary education per student and the percentage of GDP spending on R&D from 2015 from the World Bank Open Data dataset.
 We also included the H index of countries from 2015.
 Due to missing data, the sample size was reduced from 190 to 86.
 For this model and all the following ones, we only include the results of the QuasiPoisson regression as this is the best fit for our data.
 The results are summarized in Table 3.

+Table 3 Global models II.
+(DV: download per capita)